ResursBank/ResursBank.github.io/docs/simplified-flow-api/getcostofpurchasehtml.md

 ---
 layout: page
-title: Getcostofpurchasehtml
+title: getCostOfPurchaseHtml
 permalink: /simplified-flow-api/getcostofpurchasehtml/
 parent: Simplified Flow Api
 ---

 # getCostOfPurchaseHtml
-Created by Benny, last modified by Thomas Tornevall on 2023-12-27
-# *getCostOfPurchaseHtml    *   **

 *Retrieves detailed cost of purchase information in HTML format.
 Resurs Bank is legally obliged to show this information everywhere its payment methods are marketed.
 This information can either be fetched with this method or linked.
-If linking is preferred, the links returned by the payment method ([getPaymentMethods](getpaymentmethods)) are to be used.
+If linking is preferred, the links returned by the payment method ([getPaymentMethods](/simplified-flow-api/getpaymentmethods/)) are to be used.
-Returns a styleable HTML table containing the cost of purchase information.
+Returns a styleable HTML table containing the cost of purchase information.*
-*

 **Input (Literal)**